-Information requirements throughout this rule require a list of contact information for all persons who were contacted as part of the PIP in a Microsoft Excel spreadsheet with columns for name, company or organization name, address 1, address 2, city, province, postal code, country and optional email address, as shown below.
+Information requirements throughout this rule require a list of contact information for all persons who were contacted as part of the PIP.
+This information should be provided in a Microsoft Excel spreadsheet with columns for name, company or organization name, address 1, address 2, city, province, postal code, country and optional email address, as shown belowin Table A1-3.
 An email address is to be provided if a person indicates that they would prefer to be communicated with via email rather than mail.
+Applicants are encouraged to use Canada Post's Precision Targeting tool to populate addresses if they are not available through other means.